The representation of Convectively Coupled Equatorial Waves and upscale energy transfer in models with explicit and parametrized convection: Results and Discussion

-For the R1 wave in Fig. \ref{fig:CORRLINES} (b) and (e), there are low magnitude positive covariances for all length scales, except at 1760 km where the RAL model indicates large positive covariance, and GAL a small negative covariance value.
-This occurs because at 1760 km, this is almost exactly at the scale of the composite R1's wavelength of around 2000 km.
-In RAL, the interscale energy transfer at this length scale is strong and in phase with the wave.
-The reason this doesn't coincide with high correlation values (around 0.3 at this length scale) is that the composite comprises a vertical dipole in one phase of the wave, meaning that although upscale energy transfer dominates the composite, the small area of anti-correlated downscale in the wave peak at around 300 hPa reduces the correlation.
-Correlations for just the upper troposphere-lower stratosphere region are on the order of 0.9 at this length scale in the R1 wave.
+For the R1 wave in Fig. \ref{fig:CORRLINES} (b) and (e), there are positive covariances for all length scales, except at 1760 km where the GAL9 model negative covariance.
+This occurs because a length scale of 1760 km is almost exactly at the scale of the composite R1's wavelength (around 2000 km).
+In RAL3, the interscale energy transfer at this length scale is large and in phase with the wave, whereas in GAL9 it is out of phase, hence the negative covariance and correlation.
+Correlations at length scales of 220 km and below are small and positive in both models.
+Correlations between the R1 composite vorticity structure and the interscale energy transfer are highest for $L = 880$ km in RAL3, and at $L = 440$ km in GAL9.
+This represents close to a half and a quarter of the wavelength, respectively.

-For the GAL however, this region of upscale is not nearly as strong, and is out of phase with the wave (hence why the correlation is now negative too).
-Correlations at length scales 220 km and below are very low and positive in the RAL and low and either side of 0 in the GAL.
-Correlations between the R1 composite vorticity structure and the interscale energy transfer are high for length scales between 440 and 880 km.
-Correlations are higher in RAL for the larger length scales.
-Both models exhibit a correlation close to zero at the largest length scale of 3410 km.
-This is larger than the wavelength of the wave composite.

-In the WMRG wave in Fig. \ref{fig:CORRLINES} (c) and (f), covariances between WMRG meridional wind and interscale energy transfer are consistently positive for all length scales, and higher in RAL compared to GAL.
+In the WMRG wave in Fig. \ref{fig:CORRLINES} (c) and (f), covariances between WMRG meridional wind and interscale energy transfer are consistently positive for all length scales, and higher in RAL3 compared to GAL.
 The wavelength of the WMRG wave in this study period is large (around 7000 km), so the maximum interscale energy transfer length scale considered is at $\lambda/2$.
 The relationship is the same for the correlations, with a positive trend as the length scale of interscale energy transfer increases towards the scale of the wave.
-Analysis on a larger domain would be required to extend this analysis beyond 3410 km, since the northern boundary of the CTC is approximately 3000 km from the equator.
+Analysing larger length scales would not make sense for this study since the kernel is on a spherical cap, and for large synoptic or planetary scales, information from subtropical and even midlatitude motions would be included, meaning the interscale energy transfer values would not be meaningfully connected to the equatorial wave of interest.
+This is acknowledged as a limitation of this study, but could be ameliorated if a search was conducted for lower wavelength WMRG waves in future work.